rarelygoeshere/WordleWeb/README.md

 [Sedecordle](https://www.sedecordle.com/) - Wordle but you have to simultaneously guess 16 words in 21 tries.

-[Semantle](https://semantle.com/) - Wordle but you're given temperature of closeness to the chosen word.

 [Squareword](https://squareword.org/) - Wordle but words form both horizontally and vertically.